-G) On-call Services/Contingencies
+F) On-call Services/Contingencies

 MPO, VDOT, and local staff will be available to conduct transportation studies, data collection, and planning efforts as requested by our planning partners, including projects focusing on transportation system improvements to improve mobility, safety, and security for area pedestrians, bicyclists, and motorists.
-All studies will ensure a working partnership with the surrounding area's businesses and neighborhoods.
-Costs will be incurred to identify and initiate contractual arrangements.
-MPO staff began exploring an on-call consultant program in FY23 to provide efficient access to technical consultants as needed, realizing that legal support would be needed to successfully implement an on-call program that could be extended to local governments.
+Costs may be incurred to identify and initiate contractual arrangements.
+MPO staff began exploring an on-call consultant program in FY24 to provide efficient access to technical consultants as needed.
+MPO staff will finalize development of the on-call consultant program in FY25 if support continues to exist.

-This task will also be used to support the development of grant applications that may present themselves outside of the normal application cycles.
+This task may also be used to support the development of grant applications that may present themselves outside of the normal application cycles.

-• Transportation study or planning effort, as requested, that can be used as a basis for implementing short-term and long-term transportation solutions;
+- Transportation study or planning effort, as requested, that can be used as a basis for implementing short-term and long-term transportation solutions; - Development and submission of grant applications;

-- Development and submission of grant applications; - Development of desired services that an on-call consultant program can provide; and - A contract or contracts with consultant(s) procured to provide on-call services to the MPO, TJPDC, and/or partner localities.
+- Development of desired services that an on-call consultant program can provide; and - A contract or contracts with consultant(s) procured to provide on-call services to the MPO, TJPDC, and/or partner localities.